automenta/mb7/doc/README.gra2.md

 ## **Final Vision: A Software Singularity**

-SemanticScribe becomes a **self-consistent, user-friendly singularity**:
+Netention becomes a **self-consistent, user-friendly singularity**:

 - **Unified**: One graph handles data, UI, and logic—no silos.
 - **Empowering**: Users wield tags (edges) to shape their workspace intuitively.